juggle73/norm/README.md

 # jorm - database "no ORM" tools

-jorm is tools to simplify working with postgresql database drivers (e.g. pgx) without ORM.
+norm is tools to simplify working with postgresql database drivers (e.g. pgx) without ORM.